 Follow Christian on Twitter.

-Sabine Neumann is assistant professor of Classical Archaeology at the University of Marburg, Germany.
+Sabine Neumann is associate professor of Classical Archaeology at the University of Copenhagen.
 She published a book on artificial caves and their integration in Hellenistic domestic architecture (Grotten in der hellenistischen Wohnkultur, 2016).
 Neumann is at present working on a project in which she investigates the cults of non-Greek deities in Athens and Attica, focusing on the materiality of ancient religion.
 In 2019, she was an Onassis Fellow at the National and Kapodistrian University of Athens.
 Since 2019, she has been an elected representative on the advisory board of the National Working-Group on Theories in Archaeology e.
 V. (TidA).

 For Migrants and Membership Regimes in the Ancient Greek World Sabine will study Foreign Cults and Female Agency in the Hellenistic world.